seomoz/interpol/README.md

   # available.
 This block will be eval'd in the context of a
   # sinatra application, so you can use sinatra helpers like `halt` here.
   #
-  # Needed by Interpol::StubApp and Interpol::Sinatra::RequestParamsParser.
+  # Used by Interpol::StubApp and Interpol::Sinatra::RequestParamsParser.
   config.on_unavailable_sinatra_request_version do |requested_version, available_versions|
     message = JSON.dump(
       "message" => "Not Acceptable",